eclipse-ibeji/ibeji-example-applications/cloud_connectors/azure/mqtt_connector/README.md

 # MQTT Cloud Connector

 This is an example implementation of a Cloud Connector.
+The role of the Cloud Connector is to use the data emitted by Freyja to update your cloud digital twin.
+Freyja is cloud-agnostic and can support cloud architectures hosted in Azure, AWS, or any other cloud architecture with a compatible Cloud Connector.
 This Cloud Connector sample includes instructions for Azure integration using Event Grid and Azure Digital Twins.
-However, Freyja is not tightly coupled with Azure and can synchronize data with any cloud solution, provided an appropriate Cloud Connector and adapter are written.

 ## Architecture